 WhoCanFixMyCar explain why your car might be squeaking when you turn the wheel

-If you’ve got a new car, squeaking and squealing may happen when the steering wheel housing in new cars rubs against the interior trim.
+If you’ve got a new car, squeaking may happen when the steering wheel housing rubs against the interior trim.
 In hotter weather, the materials expand, filling all the gaps and making noises.
 The best way to resolve this is to pop into your local garage or body shop.

-Metallic grinding or ringing: These noises are usually from components.
+Metallic grinding or ringing: These noises are usually from suspension components or wheel bearings.

 Crunching when turning sharply: This noise suggests your

 Hum: A hum often indicates that the wheel bearing needs to be checked out by your local garage.

 Screeching, squealing or whining: These sounds may indicate an issue with your power steering system, such as a loose belt or low power steering fluid.

 The power steering system consists of three main parts:

 Pump - this component is driven by the belt on the front of the motor.

 Steering gear – tie rods connect to the steering gear and the knuckles, where the wheels are attached.